richgel999/bc7enc_rdo/README.md

+Note: The latest development repo with an early version of RDO BC7 is [here](https://github.com/richgel999/bc7enc_rdo_devel).

 bc7enc - Fast, single source file BC1-5 and BC7/BPTC GPU texture encoders with optional Rate Distortion Optimization (RDO) support.

 This repo is a work in progress.
 RDO BC1/4 is in and working well.
 BC3/5/7 are on the way.